tieleman/Advent-of-Code-2021/README.md

 Good fun, I was already expecting part 2 to require decoding the numbers, but did solve part 1 the simple way, by simply counting string lengths.
 Part 2 required writing down the patterns, but then it was fairly easy by process of elimination.
+Not too happy with the `inout` mutable state and force unwraps, but it works.